-The Bay-Area startup launched its second round of vegan meat today, Impossible Pork and Impossible Sausage, at CES 2020 in Las Vegas.
-The company will launch its sausage in an exclusive partnership with Burger King.
+The Bay-Area startup introduced its second round of vegan meat in January, Impossible Pork and Impossible Sausage, at CES 2020 in Las Vegas.
+The company announced it would launch its sausage in an exclusive partnership with Burger King.

 “Pigs are the single most popular source of meat globally, and particularly in Asia,” CEO Pat Brown said to CNET during a visit to the company’s Redwood City, California, headquarters.
 “Internationally, it’s a clear No. 1, and our goal [and] our mission is global.
 For us to have an impact, particularly in Asia, pork is kind of a no-brainer.”